LlmKira/Docs/docs/en/dev/basic.md

 bilisearch = "llmbot_plugin_bilisearch"
 ```

-After the equal sign is the package name of the plugin, and in front is the unique key (please make sure it does not
+After the equal sign is the package name of the plug-in, and in front is the unique key (please make sure it does not
-conflict with other plugins)
+conflict with other plug-ins)

 ```toml
 [tool.poetry]